Refugee Heritage - Alessandro Petti - The Architecture of Exile IV. B

 4

-The critical and safe space for such discussions was provided by Campus in Camps, an experimental educational program hosted in Dheisheh Refugee Camp, produced in occasion of the 5th Riwaq Biennale, based on the pioneering work on heritage by Riwaq, the center for architectural preservation in Ramallah and enriched by the experiences, comments and suggestions of Nada Atrash (Centre for Cultural Heritage Preservation, Bethlehem).
+The critical and safe space for such discussions was provided by Campus in Camps, an experimental educational program hosted in Dheisheh Refugee Camp, produced on the occasion of the 5th Riwaq Biennale, based on the pioneering work on heritage by Riwaq, the center for architectural preservation in Ramallah, and enriched by the experiences, comments, and suggestions of Nada Atrash (Centre for Cultural Heritage Preservation, Bethlehem).

 5